 In July 2018, the Texas Workforce Commission’s (TWC) three-member Commission approved the Workforce Career and Technical Education Outreach Specialist Pilot Program using Temporary Assistance for Needy Families (TANF) statewide reserve funds.
-This two-year initiative was designed to provide Texas students with information about educational opportunities, local labor market demand, career information to help them make sound career decisions that lead to marketable skills after graduation.TWC issued a Request for Application (RFA) in November 2018 and awarded grants to seven Boards in June 2019.
-Currently, there are approximately 30 Workforce Career and Education Outreach Specialists working with Texas middle and high schools (grades 6–12).
+This two-year initiative was designed to provide Texas students with information about educational opportunities, local labor market demand, career information, and available workforce services to help them make sound career decisions after graduation.

-Although this was a pilot initiative, outreach of this kind had been taking place at the state level, led by a small education outreach team in TWC’s Labor Market Information (LMI) department.
-This team helped onboard the Workforce Career and Education Outreach Specialists and their team leads.Workforce Career and Education Outreach Specialists were trained on their roles, including receiving information about working with students using TWC career education tools and materials, navigating data-gathering resources, using LMI with students, and helping team leads determine how to track the work and success of their outreach teams.
+Outreach of this kind had been taking place at the state level, led by a small education outreach team in TWC’s Outreach and Employer Initiatives Division.
+This team helped onboard and train the local Workforce Career and Education Outreach Specialists and their team leads.

-Additionally, the TWC education outreach team hosted monthly booster training sessions on topics related to the work of the regional teams.
-Each month, TWC presented a different topic based on needs and requests, shared new resources, and discussed current issues or challenges, such as changing how resources and services are provided to students due to the COVID-19 pandemic.

-By the end of the first year of the grant, Workforce Career and Education Outreach Specialists conducted 4,859 presentations for Texas students and provided 1,591 partner/teacher presentations.
-These efforts resulted in 223,086 students attending a career event, and, of those students, 122,552 received hands-on career engagement with a Workforce Career and Education Outreach Specialist.
-In the second year, the Workforce Career and Education Outreach Specialists diversified their scope by providing virtual and in-class presentations and services.Workforce Career and Education Outreach Specialists and Boards created uniform career exploration curriculum and training consistent with independent school district (ISD) needs.
+By the end of the first year of the pilot grant award, Workforce Career and Education Outreach Specialists conducted 4,859 presentations for Texas students and provided 1,591 partner/teacher presentations.
+These efforts resulted in 223,086 students attending a career event, and, of those students, 122,552 received hands-on career engagement.
+In the second year, the Workforce Career and Education Outreach Specialists also diversified their scope by providing virtual presentations, career fairs, and other virtual services.

-The grant awards that resulted from the competitive two-year Workforce Career and Technical Education Outreach Specialist Pilot Program ended in August 2021.
-TWC is not anticipating any additional competitive funding for these pilot program at this time.
-However, due to the success of the program and limited TANF statewide funding, this WD Letter is informing Boards about how to implement a Workforce Career and Education Outreach Specialists programusing the TANF Choices allocation.
-TWC is implementing related reporting requirements to continue to measure the success of this activity.Program activities will include the use of the TANF Choices allocation to fund Workforce Career and Education Outreach Specialists and certain associated costs subject to the limitations described in this WD Letter.
-These activities meet TANF purpose 4.
+The two-year Workforce Career and Technical Education Outreach Specialist Pilot Program ended in August 2021.
+Currently, TWC does not anticipate issuing any additional competitive funding for these activities.
+However, due to the success of the program, TWC is publishing this WD Letter to inform Boards about how to implement and operate a Workforce Career and Education Outreach Specialists program and expand the reach of the program beyond public schools to include additional audiences such as charter schools, private schools, the Windham School District, foster youth transition centers, and group homes.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must” or “shall.”